aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 categories: draft
 ---

+_This post is targeted at a non-formal methods audience, and provides the motivation and overview for our work on verified train protection systems._

 Train protection systems safeguard railroad operation by keeping motion within a safe envelope, deciding when to slow trains down to avoid collisions with other trains on the track, stay inside movement authorities (the region of the track that a signalling system allows a train to be in), and navigate slopes, curves, and tunnels safely.
 Given the frequency and deadliness of train safety incidents around the world, train protection software has a huge potential for positive impact.
 But how do we make sure that the train protection software _itself_ is correct?